 Film Critic | Creative Consultant | Radio Presenter

-A judge for film schools, several festivals and a regular host of cinema events, Spling has become a resident film critic for a variety of media outlets and an independent authority on film in South Africa.
+A judge for film schools, several festivals, a member of FIPRESCI and a regular host of cinema events, Spling has become a resident film critic for a variety of media outlets and an independent authority on film in South Africa.
 Known for his erudite, insightful and incisive reviews, many filmmakers have come to rely on and trust his opinion.
 This has led him to advise on films from first draft to first edit, offering valuable feedback that has improved films from loglines to reshoots.

 Author | Screenwriting Coach | Assoc.
 Professor

 Matthew Kalil’s work is marked by a deep understanding and inspired use of narrative, collaboration and subtext to distill sensitive performances and create meaningful cinema.

 The author of The Three Wells of Screenwriting has an MA in Screenwriting from the NSFTV in the UK and over 20 years of experience in directing, editing and writing.

 His projects and collaborations have been seen in Canada, Denmark, Morocco, New Zealand, Puerto Rico, Kenya, Thailand, the United States, United Kingdom, to name a few, and throughout South Africa.

 He has taught at various institutions over the last 20 years ranging from New York University, University Of Cape Town, Act Cape Town, The David Lynch Film School and many others.

 London-born, South African actress Angelique Pretorius started her acting journey with classical theatre training but shifted her focus from stage to screen to become a producer and prominent actress in TV and film.